Quantico-Bullet/PyBeam-QA/README.md

 # PyBeam QA

-PyBeam QA is a graphical user interface tool for performing quality assurance tests in radiotherapy.
+PyBeam QA is a graphical user interface program for performing quality assurance tests in radiotherapy.
 The program is based on Pylinac and PySide6.

 ## Dependencies
 As of current the program depends on the following: